lucas-angermann/idai-field-web/README.md

     $ mix test test/app                 # application/subsystem tests
     $ mix test --no-start test/unit     # unit tests

-### Override docker-compose configuration to change image directories

-in config.exs

-In order to be able to see images you can override the images volume by creating a `docker-compose.override.yml` that contains the volume definition.
-This file gets automatically picked up by `docker-compose` and will not be published to the repository.

-docker-compose.override.yml

-    version: "3.7"

-    services:
-        cantaloupe:
-            volumes:
-                - "/host/environment/path/to/images/project_a_name:/imageroot/project_a_name"
-                - "/host/environment/path/to/images/project_b_name:/imageroot/project_b_name"

-        api:
-            volumes:
-                - "/host/environment/path/to/images/project_a_name:/imageroot/project_a_name"
-                - "/host/environment/path/to/images/project_b_name:/imageroot/project_b_name"

 ## Development | UI

 The frontend runs on port 3001.
 It autmatically picks the next available port if 3001 is already in use.